CornwallHub/CornwallHub.github.io/workshops/intro-to-python.md

 ## Lecture slides

-Slides from previous years are shown for upcoming lectures.
-This material was originally developed by the late and great JJ Valletta.
+A large part of this material has been developed by the late and great [JJ Valletta](https://www.gigrower.co.uk/2020/10/30/remembering-jj-valletta-1983-2020/).

-On a mac, please use another pdf reader than Preview, as a 7-year-old [bug](https://discussions.apple.com/thread/5192605) interpreting hashtags in Preview breaks all the links :-/
+On a mac, please use another pdf reader than Preview, as a 7-year-old [bug](https://discussions.apple.com/thread/5192605) interpreting hashtags in Preview breaks all the hyperlinks in the slides.

 0. [Introduction]({{ site.baseurl }}{% link workshops/intro-to-python/00-Introduction.pdf %})
 1. Built-in data types